youknowriad/react-graphql-redux/README.md

 This library allows you to use GraphQL to query your Redux store.
 This library is in its early stages, feel free to send any PR.

+Details about this library in this [blog post](https://riad.blog/2017/01/07/graphql-is-not-only-for-backend-react-redux/)

 Usage
 -----